-During the year ended 31 March 2021 the average number of people employed, expressed as full time equivalents, was 196 (2020: 199).
-At 31 March 2021 the actual number of people employed was 215 (2020: 218).
+During the year ended 31 March 2022 the average number of people employed, expressed as full time equivalents, was 176 (2021: 196).
 Employee information is stated in Note 6 to these financial statements.
 The Board considers that employee involvement is essential to its continuing success and uses a variety of methods to inform, consult and involve its employees.
 The Our Place Rewards benefits portal continues to provide a wide range of benefits to all staff.
 Staff also have access to a comprehensive range of learning and development materials including the Places Academy which was launched during the year.
 The Places for People Group holds the Investors in People Gold accreditation.
-For the twelve months to 31 March 2021, absenteeism was 4.8% (2020: 3.9%).
-Staff turnover decreased to 5.6% (2020: 8.0%).
-The top priority since the pandemic has been to protect the health and safety of our employees, including their workplaces and immediate actions were taken at the start of the pandemic to safeguard and support our staff and ensure that critical business operations could continue.
-Where possible employees very quickly moved to working from home which proved critical in controlling the spread of COVID-19 within our workforce.
-Colleagues were invited to participate in a hearts and minds survey where colleagues reported that they were extremely happy with how the organisation responded to the pandemic.
-Return to the Workplace Guides, FAQs and Video's were put in place for colleagues and managers.
+For the twelve months to 31 March 2022, absenteeism was 4.9% (2021: 4.8%).
+Staff turnover increased to 18.4% (2021: 5.6%) however this increase was expected due to a slow down in the recruitment market in the prior year due to Covid.